iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.17/report.md

 > Doesn't always work<br> :date: __2021-05-10 20:48:27__

 > Stopped tracking.
 Worked well 1st week but now doesn't track my walking at all.
 Annoying as I walk for an hour and half each day and am interested in seeing how I'm doing<br> :date: __2021-04-26 10:47:44__

-> Generally good and has motivated me to get a faster pace and do that for me time.
-Some irritations, however.
-I would like to set a (much) higher target but 30 mins a day is the maximum.
-Also, totals seem very slow to update at times and you have to close the app and open again.
-E.g. Its Sunday and yet my Saturday walk was still not reflected in the weekly figurea until I shut the app.
-Updated, data for several days lost, so reducing rating to 2 stars.<br> :date: __2021-04-18 15:14:40__